jphernandezr1/CheckSystem/README.md

 ## Back in django

 For the back, you must be sure of having installed Python 3.5 or later, and then you will execute the following commands:
-In pip install django, you will navigate to the source folder CHECKSYSTEM and run the following commands in the command prompt or terminal: cd check_system_back python manage.py migrate
+In the command prompt execute pip install django, then you will navigate to the source folder CHECKSYSTEM and run the following commands in the command prompt or terminal: cd check_system_back pip install -r requirements.txt python manage.py migrate
 Python manage.py runserver